-New precipitation, sometimes up to 160 millimeters per square meter, according to Météo-France fell on Thursday afternoon in Nîmes and the Gard department, causing numerous floods in this region already affected Tuesday by torrential rains.
+New precipitation, sometimes up to 160 millimeters per square meter, according to Météo-France, fell Thursday afternoon in Nîmes and the Gard department, causing numerous floods in this region already affected on Tuesday by torrential rains.

 In the center of Nîmes, traffic was difficult because of the flooding of several streets, it was learned from the prefecture.
 According to the Crisis Staff, most of the departmental roads, south and north of the city, are cut off.